 Despite the shady history of Oga’s Cantina, kids and droids are welcome in this bar, and there are many fun kid-friendly "mocktails" to try.
 Plus your younglings will obsess over Oga’s Obsession.

 Oga’s is open from breakfast time at park opening until the park closes.
-The menus used to vary from morning to the lunch and dinner times, but now they are the same.
-You’ll find a selection of colorful alcoholic and nonalcoholic otherworldly drinks, a dry snack mix and Oga’s Obsession.
-Oga's Obsession looks like a petri dish but actually tastes quite good.
+The menus used to vary from morning to evening, but now they are the same.
+You’ll find a selection of colorful alcoholic and nonalcoholic otherworldly drinks, beers, wines and a few bites.

 Specialties with Alcohol: